Dynamically induced cascading failures in power grids: Results

 Notice that the capacity $C_{ij}=\alpha K_{ij}$ is an absolute capacity, i.e., it is independent from the initial state of the system.
 This is different from the definition of a relative capacity, $\tilde{C}_{ij}:=\left(1+\alpha\right)F_{ij}\left(0\right)$, which has been commonly adopted in the literature \cite{Motter2002,Crucitti2004,Simonsen2008}.

 Having defined the fixed point of the grid, given by the solution of Eq.~(\ref{eq:stable state}), and the capacity of each line, we explore the robustness of the network with respect to line failures.
-We first consider the ideal scenario in which all the elements of the grid are working properly, i.e., all generators are running as scheduled and all the lines are operational.
-We say that the grid is {\em $N-0$ stable} \cite{Koc2014} if the network has a stable fixed point and the flows on all lines are within the bounds of the security limits, i.e. do not violate the overload condition Eq.~(\ref{eq:Capacity rule}), where the flows are calculated by inserting the fixed point solution into Eq.~(\ref{eq:dyn_flows}).
+We first consider the ideal scenario in which all elements of the grid are working properly, i.e., all generators are running as scheduled and all lines are operational.
+We say that the grid is $N-0$ stable \cite{Koc2014} if the network has a stable fixed point and the flows on all lines are within the bounds of the security limits, i.e. do not violate the overload condition Eq.~(\ref{eq:Capacity rule}), where the flows are calculated by inserting the fixed point solution into Eq.~(\ref{eq:dyn_flows}).

 Next, we assume the initial failure of a single transmission line.
 We call the new network in which the corresponding line has been removed the $N-1$ grid.
 Since the affected transmission line can be any of the $|E|$ lines of the network, we have $|E|$ different $N-1$ grids.
-If the $N-1$ grid still has a fixed point for all possible $|E|$ different initial failures, and all of these fixed points result in flows within the capacity limits, the grid is said to be {\em $N-1$ stable} \cite{Mach08,Kund94,Wood13}.
+If the $N-1$ grid still has a fixed point for all possible $|E|$ different initial failures, and all of these fixed points result in flows within the capacity limits, the grid is said to be $N-1$ stable \cite{Mach08,Kund94,Wood13}.
 While traditional cascade approaches usually test $N-0$ or $N-1$ stability using mainly static flows, our proposal is to investigate cascades by means of dynamically updated flows according to the power grid dynamics of Eq.~(\ref{eq:dyn_flows}).
 This allows for a more realistic modeling of real-time overloads and line failures.
 In practice, this means to solve the swing equation dynamically, update flows and compare to the capacity rule Eq.~(\ref{eq:Capacity rule}), removing lines whenever they exceed their capacity.
 Thereby, our $N-1$ stability criterion demands not only the stable states to stay within the capacity limits but also includes the transient flows on all lines.
-See Supplemental Material for details on our procedure and comparison of our framework to other methods.
+See Supplementary Note 1 for details on our procedure, and Supplementary Note 6 for an investigation of the case of lines tripping after a finite overload time.